SystemsApproach/sdn/future.rst

 part of the promise of SDN.

-This chapter looks at a promising opportunity, revolving around the challenge of security.
+This chapter looks at a promising opportunity, revolving around the verification of correctness.
 Networks are notoriously difficult to make verifiably robust and secure against failures, attacks, and configuration mistakes.
-Despite progress on application-level security, little has been done to address the security and robustness of the underlying network infrastructure.
-And despite progress making computer networks more programmable, most networks are still built using closed/proprietary software and complex/fixed-function hardware, whose correctness is hard to prove and whose design has unknown provenance.
+While network verification has been a field of interest for several years, the lack of clear abstractions in networking has limited the progress that can be made.
+Most networks are still built using closed/proprietary software and complex/fixed-function hardware, whose correctness is hard to prove and whose design has unknown provenance.
+The distributed algorithms that determine how networks operate are notoriously difficult to reason about, with BGP being a classic example of a protocol whose failure modes have kept researchers and practitioners occupied for decades.

 The emergence of 5G networks and applications will only exacerbate the situation.
 5G networks will connect not only smart phones and people, but also everything from doorbells, to lights, refrigerators, self-driving cars, and drones.
-If we cannot secure these networks, the risk of cyber disasters is much worse than anything experienced to date.
+If we cannot correctly configure and secure these networks, the risk of cyber disasters is much worse than anything experienced to date.

-A critical capability for securing the Internet is verifiability: the ability to ensure that every packet in the network follows an operator-specified path and encounters only a set of forwarding rules within every device that the operator intended.
+A critical capability for a reliable and secure Internet is verifiability: the ability to ensure that every packet in the network follows an operator-specified path and encounters only a set of forwarding rules within every device that the operator intended.
 Nothing more and